 Control Ref # Foundation's Control Description Test Procedure Test Result 6.01 Access to the Foundation building requires authentication with a valid badge.
 Visitor access to the building is logged and visitors are escorted to prevent unauthorized access.
 Observed the presence of proximity badges required for entry into the building outside of the main door and the receptionist requiring visitors to sign a log.
 No exceptions noted.
 6.02 Access to the Foundation outside of regular business area is restricted to authorized personnel.
 Observed the doors to the main entrance being locked outside of business hours, and other entries being locked with proximity badges required to open them.
 No exceptions noted.
 6.03 Physical assets (check stock, deeds, etc.) are stored in a secured vault.
 Additionally, the Server Room and the vault are locked, and access restricted to authorized personnel.
 Observed the locked server room and secured vault.
-Inquired of management to determine whether access is limited to appropriate LCMS-foundation employees.
+Inspected the listing of employees with access to the secured vault and server room to determine whether access is restricted to authorized personnel.
 No exceptions noted.